-When it comes to attracting new businesses a very powerful tool at an agency’s disposal is a lead magnet.
+When it comes to attracting new businesses a potent tool at an agency’s disposal is a lead magnet.
 A lead magnet is an irresistible offer that provides high value to a prospect in exchange for their contact information.
 Why would anyone want to give out his or her details like an email id to you?
 They won’t, not unless you give them some valuable information that addresses their pain points in a way that a simple Google search can’t.
 Lead magnets are a very personal marketing tactic that allows your business to stay on top of a potential customer’s mind.

-Do Agencies Really Need Lead Magnets?
+Do Agencies Need Lead Magnets?

 The answer is yes.
 Blogs and social media interaction build your brand identity, make your business more visible and grow your reputation, but all these metrics are intangibles.
-Besides, none of them will result in sales unless you know exactly who is interacting with your content.
+Besides, none of them will result in sales unless you know precisely who is interacting with your content.
 What makes a lead magnet powerful is that it drives leads directly into your sales funnel.
 With the leads generated online your can grow your email list for lead nurturing, as well as increase traffic to your website.
-Lead magnets result in the kind of success you can actually measure.
+Lead magnets result in the kind of success you can measure.

 What Makes A Strong Lead Magnet?